โœ•

 How CAT Marking Scheme and Exam Pattern Changed Over the Years?

 Over the years, we saw significant changes in the exam pattern in the year 2020 at first.
-Till 2020, 100 questions were asked, which was reduced to 76 questions in the said year.
-This was again reduced from 76 to 66 questions in 2021.
-From then no change was introduced in the number of questions.
+Till 2020, total 100 questions were present in the test, which came down to 76 questions in the said year.
+The number of questions again came down from 76 to 66 questions in 2021.

 Years Number of Questions VARC Questions QA Questions DILR Questions